istio/istio.io/content/docs/setup/kubernetes/minimal-install/index.md

 * For option 2, uninstall using Helm:

 > Uninstalling this chart does not delete Istio's registered CRDs.
 Istio, by design, expects
 > CRDs to leak into the Kubernetes environment.
-As CRDs contain all runtime configuration
+As CRDs contain all the runtime configuration
-> data for Istio configuration the Istio designers consider better to explicitly delete this
+> data needed to configure Istio.
+Because of this, we consider it better for operators to
-> configuration rather then unexpectedly to lose it.
+> explicitly delete the runtime configuration data rather than unexpectedly lose it.

     {{< text bash >}}
     $ helm delete --purge istio-minimal